 An important part of the conference community are the patient support groups that attend.
 While disease- or condition-specific, support groups share missions and objectives and can learn from each other’s outreach techniques and fundraising methods and see how other groups serve their communities’ needs.

 Via panel discussions, presentations, and networking, the conference presents a comprehensive dialogue which provides insightful guidance to the rare diseases community.
-In addition to the technical programme of presentations and panels, the conference offers a social programme of a Welcome Networking Function and Conference Dinner.
+In addition to the technical programme of presentations and panels, the conference offers a social programme of a Welcome Networking Function and Rare Diamond Awards Dinner.

 The Rare Diseases Conference provides patients, families, and stakeholders with a professional and structured yet caring and inclusive environment in which to learn and network.